What Does Aionios Mean?

-Yet too often, Christendom has booted the gist of Jesus’ message to an after-death experience and defaulted on liberating others bound by the Empire by offering a misguided opiate.
+Too often, Christendom boots the gist of Jesus’ message to an after-death experience and defaults on liberating others bound by the Empire by offering a misguided opiate.
 Amen or O-me?

 When the rich young ruler asked Jesus, “what shall I do to inherit eternal life?”
 (Luke 18:18), he wasn’t asking, “How do I get to heaven?”

 Rather, he was asking for the secret to fullness of life.
 Seemingly full of himself, he was asking a self-actualising question: “What more do I need to have it all?”

 After Jesus confronted his pride, Jesus said, “How hard it is for those who have riches to enter the kingdom of God!” (v.
 24)—clearly connecting the man’s question of inheriting “eternal life” with the present reality of the Kingdom of God.